 Collin gave up his own life trying to save two others that had fallen in a manure tankard.

-We want the Collin LaRoche Memorial Scholarship to reflect Collin’s life, what he believed in and what he stood for.
-We did not want the scholarship to be based on academics.
-Everyone needs strong personal attributes in life to make a difference in others.
+We want the Collin LaRoche Memorial Scholarship to reflect Collin’s life, what he believed in and stood for, not based on academics.
+Everyone needs strong personal.
 We want to encourage graduates to be kind, to give a compliment, a smile, a hug, listen, or thank someone for a job well done.
 We want the recipient of the scholarship to be a witness to love, respect, compassion and friendship.
 We want the recipient to be a light and lamp to others by living this example within their family, community and workplace.

 We do not want to forget who Collin was and how he “Paid it Forward” in so many important ways.